 Date to SCH: December 2009

-Other Details About Me: I have Nystagmus.
+Other Details About Me: I have nystagmus [and cerebral palsy].
 I am a giggly, smiley adorable girl.
 As of July 2012, thanks to special attention by recent volunteers, I have made progress toward being able to walk by myself.

 Spread the word, sponsor a child.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and which city they live in (Ongole or Hyderabad).

 You can sponsor any child who needs additional funding at SCH by using the resources found here.
 Use these resources to get involved in other ways, such as becoming an advocate or volunteering.
 You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or become an educational sponsor and donate toward a specific on-site school.
 Learn about other ways to give charitably to SCH here, and check back often for additional opportunities.

 *A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian governmental guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.